 Mircea Eliade was born in 1907 in Bucharest, the son of an army officer.
 He lived in India from 1928-1932, after which he obtained a doctorate in philosophy with a thesis on yoga, and taught at the University of Bucharest for seven years.
-During the war he was a cultural attaché in London and Lisbon, and from1945 taught at the École des haut études in Paris and several other European universities.
+During the war he was a cultural attaché in London and Lisbon, and from 1945 taught at the École des haut études in Paris and several other European universities.
 In 1957 he took up the chair of history of religion at the University of Chicago, a post that he held until his death in 1986.
-Fluent in eight languages, his extensive body of work includes includes studies of religion and the religious experience that remain influential, such as The Sacred and the Profane, and numerous works of literature, including The Forbidden Forest, Bengal Nights and Youth without Youth, both of which were adapted for the screen.
+His extensive body of work includes studies of religion and the religious experience that remain influential, such as The Sacred and the Profane, and numerous works of literature, including The Forbidden Forest, Bengal Nights and Youth without Youth, both of which were adapted for the screen.

 Buy Direct from our Books page using PayPal secure service (within Europe only).

 Wholesale UK & EU: Combined Book Services

 Distribution N. America: IPG Trafalgar Square

 Buy an eBook version

 Istros Books, Conway Hall, 25 Red Lion Square, London, WC1R 4RL E-mail: email@example.com

 Please do not send unsolicited manuscripts